-Our outfit has been continuously taking big game hunts into the mountains of Montana since the early 1930s.
+Our outfit has been continuously taking big game hunts into the mountains of Montana since the early 1920s.
 We've been taking hunters a long time.
 Our outfit was one of the first to begin taking hunts into the area now called the Bob Marshall Wilderness.
 A Lazy H has always been a family owned and operated outfit.
 We strive to provide a top-notch hunt to every guest.
 We do whatever it takes to ensure this high level of quality.
-In the past 60 years there have been many changes in the country, in our outfit, and in our guests.
+In succeeding 100 years there have been many changes in the country, in our outfit, and in our guests.
 However, the one constant through it all has been our unwavering commitment to quality and dedication to service.
-Feel free to contact us and ask any questions you may have.